 - Time: Age degrades touch and tone.
 Physical reality of piano design and the variable impacts of environment, and use.
 Hugely variant between makes, models and circumstance.

-Where the experience comes from (the second triangle):
+Where the experience comes from (the outer triangle):

 - Materials: Wood type and specifications, all parts quality and materials.